tfabris/TomServo/README.md

 Barrel:

+  - It may be useful to leave the barrel on the supports for most of the assembly.
   - Glue two Engine Pipes to engine block.
     - Note: The pipes have crenellations (rectangular bumps) on their outer side edges, which line up with the similar shapes on the sides of the engine block.
 Make sure to orient the pipes so that these features line up correctly.
   - Glue Engine block to barrel front.
-  - Glue barrel bottom to hoverskirt.
-Ensure that one of the trains is centered on the same axis as the engine block.

 Arms: